blelevier/ping_ip_address/README.md

 ## Future Work

-- Analize complexity and explore other approaches to multi-threading/tasking to make it faster and cleaner (removing the global variable).
+- Analize complexity and explore other approaches to multi-threading/tasking to make it faster.
 - Explore maximum number of available cores to increase the number of threads.
 - Get more familiar with wireshark, tcpdump.